Community Associations - An Introduction

 “O brave new world that has such people in it!”
 These words from Shakespeare’s The Tempest aptly describe community associations.
 For parliamentarians, community associations represent a brave new world of opportunity.
-Statistics from the Community Association Institute (CAI) reveal that the number of community associations has ballooned from 500 in 1965 to over 205,000 today.
-Forty-two million Americans live within community associations.
-Fifty percent of all new development in metropolitan areas is within community associations.
-Some 6,000-8,000 new community associations are created each year.
+According to the Community Associations Institute (“CAI”), the number of community associations has ballooned from 500 in 1965 to over 358,000 association-governed communities in the U.S. Seventy-five million residents live within community associations.
+Many thousands of new community associations are created each year.

 Although a tremendous opportunity for service, community associations are foreign to many parliamentarians.
 Parliamentarians venturing into this area must become familiar with the language of community associations, complex governing authorities, and some unique problems affecting community associations.